The Magic Elixir That is Elderberry Syrup (and How to Make It)

 For additional questions about the use of elderberries, please support Wellness Mama as a wonderful resource!

-Here is a round-up of products mentioned in the article for your shopping convenience!
+Here is a round-up of products I recommend for your shopping convenience!